 What is the risk of buying a ticket on a consumer-to-consumer platform such as eBay or Viagogo?

 Tickets offered via consumer-to-consumer platforms are usually not for sale at their original prices.
 The original price is sometimes not visible at first glance, which makes it difficult for customers to estimate the difference in price.
 The published price is not always the final payment amount: multiple extra costs accumulate during the booking process.
-On some websites, customers are urged to complete their booking quickly to guarantee the apparently »last remaining tickets«.
+On some websites, customers are urged to complete their booking quickly to secure the apparently »last remaining tickets«.

 What measures is the Elbphilharmonie taking to prevent the illegal resale of tickets at elevated prices?